SandiSopian/SandiSopian/README.md

 - 🔭 I’m currently working on **Web Development**

-- 🌱 I’m currently learning **Javascript Fundamental, ReactJS, NodeJS, React Native**
+- 🌱 I’m currently learning **Javascript Fundamental, ReactJS, NodeJS**

 - 👯 I’m looking to collaborate on **Any Developers**

-- 👨‍💻 All of my projects are available at https://ss-portfolio-34bab.web.app/
+- 👨‍💻 All of my projects are available at **https://ss-portfolio-34bab.web.app/**

 - 💬 Ask me about **Web Programming**